sunny-potato/learn_git/README.md

 - git remote : show name of remote-repo
 - git remote -v : show addresss of remote-repo
-- git mreote show : show all
+- git remote show : show all
 - git remote rename <old_name> <new_name> : change remoto-repo's name
 - git remote remove <remote-repo_name>
 - git remote fetch <remote_name> : bring all the data from remote-repo ex) git remote fetch origin

 ### new branch

+- git branch : show the list of branches
 - git branch <file_name> : create new branch -> ex) git branch new_branch
 - git checkout <file_name> : switch to new branch/main -> ex) git checkout new_branch or git checkout main
-- git merge <branch_name> : merge branch to main -> ex) git merge new_branch
+- git merge <branch_name> : merge branch to main from main -> ex) git merge new_branch
+- git push -u origin new_branch : create a new branch named "new_branch" in remote and push code to the new branch (when commando "git push"after it above, automatically push to the new branch)
 - (Merge conflict) git add or git merge -- abort : it can be modified manually or decided merge by the command

--> added data from remote

 ### stash